ds-wizard/guide/docs/application/knowledge-models/editors/detail/phases.rst

 We can simply click to the checkbox in the corresponding phase - question table cell to assign/unassign the phase to that particular question.

+We can also click on specific question which will open the question in the knowledge model editor tab.

 .. figure:: phases/phases-editor.png

     Phases editor where we can assign questions to phases.